Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 - decide on the composition offer of the bankrupt and suspend the liquidation;

 - decide on the continuation of litigations;

 - object to the rankings determined by the bankruptcy administration; and

-- complain about the transactions of the bankruptcy administration.
+- make complaints regarding the transactions of the bankruptcy administration.

-Creditors may also continue the litigations that are not followed by the bankruptcy administration.
+Creditors may also continue the litigation process which is not followed by the bankruptcy administration.

 Director and shareholder involvement